Course Planning

 Academic Planning

 Once ExploreCourses, Stanford's official course catalog, opens for the academic year in mid-August, begin looking for courses that will allow you to explore academic interests and potential majors.
 Explore what interests you, even if you are unfamiliar with the discipline.
 Many of Stanford’s fields will be entirely new to you.
 Use resources such as your Undergraduate Advising Director, the Academic Advising website, and program and departmental websites to identify the types of classes and the specific courses in which you may be interested.
 Identify more courses than you intend to take, rather than trying to finalize your schedule before you arrive on campus.
-While enrollment will open for continuing students on September 1, new first-year students will have a New Student Advisement Enrollment Hold that will be released during New Student Orientation.
+While enrollment will open for continuing students on/around September 1, new first-year students will have a New Student Advisement Enrollment Hold that will be released during New Student Orientation.
 At that time, you will be able to begin enrolling in your Autumn Quarter courses.

 Advising for Incoming Students

-The 2023 Summer Academic Advising Presentation: Exploring Your Stanford Courses will be posted in the summer (July/August).
-It will give you an important overview to academics and choosing your first set of courses at Stanford.
-Be sure to watch it and use the resources listed on this page in preparation for your first advising meeting.
+The 2023 Summer Academic Advising Video Series: "Exploring Your Stanford Courses" will give you an important overview to academics and choosing your first set of courses at Stanford.
+Be sure to watch the series and use the resources listed on this page in preparation for your first advising meeting.

 Academic Planning Worksheet